 Company A followed the timeline in the APA process in section 10.
 The three future FYs from 1 January 2017 to 31 December 2019 will be considered the covered period.
-The roll-back years will be the two FYs prior to the covered period, i.e. 1 January 2015 to 31 December 2016.
+Based on the facts, circumstances and merits of the request, where IRAS accepts Company A's request for two roll-back years, the roll-back years will be the two FYs prior to the covered period, i.e. 1 January 2015 to 31 December 2016.

 Company B did not follow the timeline in the APA process in section 10.
 As such, the FY starting 1 January 2017 will be excluded from the covered period.
 The covered period will therefore only be the 2 future FYs from 1 January 2018 to 31 December 2019.
-The roll-back years will be the two FYs prior to the covered period, i.e. 1 January 2016 to 31 December 2017.
+Based on the facts, circumstances and merits of the request, where IRAS accepts Company B's request for two roll-back years, the roll-back years will be the two FYs prior to the covered period, i.e. 1 January 2016 to 31 December 2017.